kilobit/tested/README.md

 See Other
 ---------

-There are lot's of great testing libraries that may better *suite* your needs.
+There are lots of great testing libraries that may better *suite* your needs.

 - [Testify](https://github.com/stretchr/testify)